Your cart is currently empty!

 From there, it’s a function of understanding the factors of your spray booth: size, brightness, and application, and whether you want to replace your existing fixtures or retrofit your fixtures.

 Let’s make sure we are specific about the type of material used in a paint booth.
-For the most part, the dangerous paints are ones that are oil-based or alcohol-based.
+For the most part, the dangerous paints are oil-based or alcohol-based.
 Water-based paints are not a concern.

 Are hazardous paints or finishes being applied in a booth?
 Then you have to use explosion-rated or hazardous location-rated spray painting lights.